 You don’t want the strips of bacon to touch each other.
 Now place a cooling rack upside down on the bacon before placing it in the oven.

 The oven should be set to 400 degrees Fahrenheit for this.
-Cook the bacon for approximately fifteen minutes.
+Cook for approximately fifteen minutes.
 The bacon should come out completely flat and you’ll be able to use it however you want to.